 He and his wife have three grown children and two grandchildren.
 He enjoys travel, hiking, biking, golf and spending time with family, friends and especially grandchildren!

 Medical Director, Family Medicine Practice

 Dr. Justus is originally from Fort Wayne, Indiana.
 He attended Indiana University as an undergraduate studying microbiology.
 He received his medical degree from Des Moines University College of Osteopathic Medicine.
-He did a traditional rotating osteopathic internship at Westview Hospital in Indianapolis and then from there he completed his family medicine residency at Offutt Air Force Base in Nebraska.
-He was stationed at Osan AFB.
-Korea and Shaw AFB, South Carolina.
-He returned to Indianapolis in private practice for 9 years.
+He did a traditional rotating osteopathic internship at Westview Hospital in Indianapolis and afterward completed his family medicine residency at Offutt Air Force Base in Nebraska.
+He was stationed at Osan AFB, Korea and Shaw AFB, South Carolina.
+He returned to Indianapolis in private practice for nine years.
 He was the first program director for the Westview Hospital Osteopathic Family Medicine Residency (now Community South Osteopathic Family Medicine Residency).
 He served in various roles in medical education at Westview Hospital as well as being a faculty member since 1996.
 He has a special interest in treating individuals with autism spectrum disorder using an integrative medical approach.

 Valerie Melton, DO

 Dr. Melton joined our faculty team after graduating from the Community Westview Osteopathic Family Medicine residency.
 She is originally from Central Kentucky and went to Georgetown College where she received a bachelor of science in biology.
 She then attended the University of Pikeville Kentucky College Of Osteopathic Medicine where she earned her doctorate degree and completed an undergraduate fellowship in osteopathic manipulative medicine.